stuartj1-1981/Quantum-Swarm/README.md

 This repository is Layer 1 of a three-layer evidence base:

-1. **Layer 1** (March 2026): Methodology, fleet simulation framework, WC analysis, baseline results on archetype priors. *You are here.*
+1. **Layer 1** : Methodology, fleet simulation framework, WC analysis, baseline results on archetype priors. *You are here.*
-2. **Layer 2** (Jul–Aug 2026): Expanded fleet dataset with additional archetypes, emitter model corrections (n=1.3), and full parameter sensitivity analysis.
+2. **Layer 2** : Expanded fleet dataset with additional archetypes, emitter model corrections (n=1.3), and full parameter sensitivity analysis.
-3. **Layer 3** (Sep–Oct 2026): Real-home validation — digital twin predictions vs metered performance at 30-second resolution.
+3. **Layer 3** : Real-home validation — digital twin predictions vs metered performance at 30-second resolution.

 ## What Is QSH?